-The investment officer shall monitor the market price of investments by checking the Wall Street Journal on a daily basis and monitoring statements from financial institutions.
+The Deputy City Manager or designee shall monitor the market price of investments by checking the Wall Street Journal on a daily basis and monitoring statements from financial institutions.
 The investment officer may seek a third party independent pricing source to determine the value of the portfolio.